Streetcar Expansion Spurred Development of This Squier Park Block

 Apartments at 1202-1206 E. 37th: These apartments in 1920 were home to a post office worker, an auto mechanic, and a private nurse.
 In 1930, tenants included a steam railway motorman, a rug salesman, an architect, and a packing company foreman.

-3643 Forest: 1920/ Widow Georgia Stewart, the daughter of German parents, owned this home, shared with daughter Stella, a bookkeeper and Ella, a public school teacher, and another daughter and a son.
-1930/Junk yard dealer Phillip Millstein (listed by the census worker as Millsteau) owned this home, shared with wife, Tillie, three daughters, three sons and a son-in-law.
+3643 Forest: 1920/ Widow Georgia Stewart, the daughter of German parents, owned this home and shared it with daughter Stella, a bookkeeper, Ella, a public school teacher, and another daughter and a son.
+1930/Junkyard dealer Phillip Millstein (listed by the census worker as Millsteau) owned this home, shared with their wife, Tillie, three daughters, three sons, and a son-in-law.

 3639 Forest: 1920/ Bookbinder Frank Combs rented here with his wife, Cora, and a son.
 1930/Homer Flannigan, assistant supervisor of the City Ice Company, owned this home with his wife, Nora.

 3633 Forest: 1920/ Photo engraver Roger Cunningham owned this home with his wife, Addie.
-1930/Contracting company carpenter Joseph C. Smith rented this home along with wife, Irva, a son and a stepson.
+1930/Contracting company carpenter Joseph C. Smith rented this home along with his wife, Irva, a son, and a stepson.
 They also had seven boarders between the ages of 2 and 21 years old.

-3625 Forest: 1920/William Fore, a shoe store buyer, owned this home with his wife, Lula, a son, and a boarder, Jessie Fredenburg, who managed a restaurant.
-1930/The Fore household had shrunk to include only William and Lula.
+3625 Forest: In 1920, William Fore, a shoe store buyer, owned this home with his wife, Lula, a son, and a boarder, Jessie Fredenburg, who managed a restaurant.
+By 1930, the Fore household had shrunk to include only William and Lula.

-3623: 1920/ Paint Company President Thomas Brueking owned this home with wife, Jernia, a son and a daughter.
+3623: 1920/ Paint Company President Thomas Brueking owned this home with his wife, Jernia, a son, and a daughter.
 1930/ Steam Railway car inspector John Johannes owned this home with his wife, Mary, and two sisters.
 John and his sisters were Russian immigrants.

-3619 Forest: Samuel S. McKinley of Universal Motor Services Company rented this home shared by wife, Edna, two daughters, and two boarders, employment agency agent Dale Harris and real estate agent Edward Warren.
+3619 Forest: 1920/Samuel S. McKinley of Universal Motor Services Company rented this home shared by his wife, Edna, two daughters, and two boarders, employment agency agent Dale Harris and real estate agent Edward Warren.

 Apartments at 3609-3615 Forest: These apartments were not listed in the 1920 census.
 1930/Among those renting these apartments were a manicurist, a packing company salesman, and a lunch counter cook.